 To apply fill in the Encroachment Agreement Request form and include:

 - The application form or a letter stating your name, address, phone number (include fax number if applicable), your property's municipal address include the legal description (plan number, block and lot as shown on your tax notice)

-- Three copies of the real property report (we cannot accept spliced, faxed or altered copies of this report) and a copy of the easement document (if applicable)
+- Four copies of the real property report (we do not accept faxed, emailed, spliced or altered Real Property Reports) and a copy of the easement document (if applicable)